drug-design/course/docs/chapters/protein-structure.md

 ### Proteins are Fundamental to Life

-Proteins form the very basis of life.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/proteins-are-fundamental-to-life-82d5935c'><i class='fa fa-play' aria-hidden='true'></i></button>Proteins form the very basis of life.
 They are the most abundant macromolecules in living cells.
 Thousands of different proteins can be found in a single cell, and proteins have been identified in all parts of all cells.
 Virtually every property that characterizes a living organism is affected by proteins.

 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer